MiyaTron/RealTimeCoach/TX16S/README.md

 for Radiomaster TX16S Lua script files.

-Put the files under this TX16S folder into the following folders of T-Lite.
+Put the files under this TX16S folder into the following folders of TX16S transmitter.

-SDcadr\WIDGETS\
+SDcadr\WIDGETS\RTCoach\